Difference Between Oligopoly vs Monopoly

 - In a monopoly, there is only a single player in the whole marketplace, but in an oligopoly, again the range of players will be from two to ten, in the marketplace.

 - In a monopoly kind of competition, the seller will dominate the entire market by selling a unique or say specialty product for which there will be no substitute is available.
-On the contrary, in oligopoly, the service offered, or the product sold by the firm are either the same or different that have closed or nearby substitutes.
+On the contrary, in an oligopoly, the service offered, or the product sold by the firm are either the same or different that have closed or nearby substitutes.

 - The reasons for restriction on the barriers to the entry in the monopoly market can be economic, legal, or institutional but the major reason for the barrier to the entry in oligopoly kind of competition is economies of scale

-- In monopoly the price discrimination does exist, different customers or consumers must pay a different price for the same or similar kind of product.
+- In a monopoly the price discrimination does exist, different customers or consumers must pay a different price for the same or similar kind of product.
 In contrast to the oligopoly, the price will remain fixed for a longer period.

 - In an oligopoly, the firms or the sellers set their product price based on the price of the similar or the same product which is offered by the rival firm or the seller in the marketplace, which is just flip side in the case of monopoly type of competition, as there are no rivals.